2018 NLG #LawforthePeople Convention

-The NLG 2017 Law for the People Convention will be held at the UDC David A. Clarke School of Law in Washington D.C. from Wed.
-August 2 to Sun.
-August 6, 2017.
 We encourage NLG members, committees, and entities to coordinate with local allied organizations/activists in submitting proposals.
 We’re currently seeking applications for Major Panels and Workshops.
-Below are the descriptions and requirements for Major Panels and Workshops.
-Major Panel applications that are not accepted will be considered for workshop slots, so no need to submit a major panel proposal as a workshop proposal as well to ensure consideration.
-Please consider applying and forward widely!
+Major Panel applications that are not accepted will be considered for workshop slots, so no need to submit a workshop proposal in addition to a major panel proposal.

 Major Panels are 75 minutes long and fewer in number than workshops (60 minutes).
 Both are chosen based on the following factors: